 Delprato, Marcos (2010) Essays on the impact of education on misclassified civic outcomes: studies of Italy and the UK.
-PhD thesis, University of Westminster, Westminster Business School.
+Doctoral thesis, University of Westminster.